 The ‘Capital of Silicon Valley’, San Jose is the largest city in Northern California and the third most populous city in the entire state.
 It’s a global city that’s known for its innovation, weather and affluence, as well as its high cost of living.
 For visitors, the city is filled with beautiful architecture, museums, landmarks and great cuisine.

 San Jose sits in the centre of the Santa Clara Valley along the southern shore of San Francisco Bay.
 It also has around 6,455 hectare of parkland, a 100 kilometre network of trails and some great wildlife.
 There are also some great lakes both in the city itself and close by that make for a great escape from city life.
-Here are our picks for the 15 best lakes in San Jose.
+Here are our picks for the 15 best lakes in and around San Jose.

 1. Lake Cunningham; 2305 South White Road